MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/deploy/upgrade-how-to-restore-the-service-manager-database-in-the-lab-environment.md

 ---
+title: Restore the Service Manager database in the lab environment
-title: How to Restore the Service Manager Database in the Lab Environment
+description: You need to Restore the Service Manager database in the lab environment before you upgrade.
-manager: cfreeman
+manager: carmonm
 ms.custom: na
 ms.prod: system-center-2016
 author: bandersmsft